-Manual handling accidents are amongst some of the most common accidents at work.
+Manual handling injuries are amongst some of the most common accidents at work.
 They occur when someone is lifting, pulling, putting down, and moving objects by hand.
-The injuries from manual handling accidents can be serious, ranging from muscle injuries, to more serious musculoskeletal disorders that can become life-long injuries.
-These injuries may also worsen, causing you pain and discomfort for a long time.
-If you have been injured in a manual handling accident that was not your fault, we may be able to help.
+Injuries from manual handling can be serious, ranging from muscle injuries to more serious, life-long musculoskeletal disorders.
+These types of manual handling injuries may also worsen, causing you pain and discomfort for a long time.
+If you have experienced injuries from manual handling, through no fault of your own, we may be able to help.

 Manual Handling Accidents at Work